open every day

 Our no laptop policy helps you to decompress and to take a closer look at the beautiful items that owner Catherine May handpicks every season.

-The seasonal, market-driven breakfast and lunch menu is available all day from 8 am to 5 pm.
+The seasonal, market-driven breakfast, brunch and lunch menu is available seven day a week.
 Enjoy it at one of our communal tables or outside on the terrace while taking in the charm of Fort Greene.

 Food is front and center at Maison May Vanderbilt.
 The backbone of our healthy breakfast and lunch menu are seasonally inspired, simple and clean dishes served all day.
 Everything is made from scratch in-house and can be enjoyed at the communal tables inside the Café or in the outdoor seating area.